 This is a large independent house nicely furnished.
-It has a spacious living room (with a double sofa bed) with a lovely fireplace, 2 bedrooms (one en-suite) and 2 bathrooms, a fully equipped kitchen and a lovely garden with a stunning view over the eternal city.
+It has a spacious living room with a lovely fireplace, 2 bedrooms (one en-suite) and 2 bathrooms, a fully equipped kitchen and a lovely garden with a stunning view over the eternal city.
 The house is ideal for a family as well as for a couple in search of a romantic retreat.

 Interaction with Guests

 I am happy to show you around the village and suggest places to visit around the area.

 The town of Castelnuovo is extremely lively.
 A characteristic medieval village (all pedestrian zone), with stone houses and a beautiful piazza where to enjoy a nice aperitivo in the evening.
 The town is mostly populated by young intellectuals and artists, happy to be away from the madness of the city.
 It is famous for its eco-friendly attitude and always up for some collective fun (there are many country fairs and markets with local products), every weekend there's an event!

 There's a local train which takes into central Rome in about 40 minutes.
 The car is not a must, all shops and facilities are easy to reach in town.

 Check-in time is flexible, just confirm with details,